Skip to main content

 Do I need LangChain just for loading documents?

 No. If document loading is all you need, you can use pypdf, beautifulsoup4, or csv directly.
-LangChain loaders shine when you are building a pipeline — the standardised Document format means loaders, splitters, embeddings, and retrievers all fit together without format conversion.
+LangChain loaders shine when you are building a full pipeline -- the standardized Document format means loaders, splitters, embeddings, and retrievers all fit together without format conversion.

 Complete Code